Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Fire Play.** As a Sleight, you light or snuff out a flame within range, such as that of a candle or a gaslamp.
 You can also extinguish a flame on a Burning creature within range.
 Alternatively, you can produce a flame in one or both hands.
 While you hold a flame, unarmed Brawn attacks you make with it deal an additional 1d4 Fire damage and cause the target to start Burning.

-**Flicker.** You become Invisible until the end of your turn while an idle, illusory image of you appears in your space.
-When you become visible again, the illusion disappears and it will appear as if you had translocated to your current position.
+**Flicker.** You become Invisible as an idle, illusory image of you appears in your space.
+You remain Invisible until the start of your next turn or until someone touches your illusion.
+When you become visible again, the illusion disappears and it will seem as if you had translocated to your current position.

 **Fumble.** As a Sleight, you increase the DT of the next check a creature you can see within range makes in the next minute by twice your Willpower Modifier to a maximum of 12.